GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/sound/MIDI/hoyo's midi player/v4/info.md

 end of play, odd sound playing.

-if you want to play other song during calculation or playing, you need to reset the E2 some midi format needs to type "type 1" to chat. so, if your sound odd, type "type 1" to chat
+if you want to play other song during calculation or playing, you need to reset the E2 some midi format needs to type "`type 1`" to chat. so, if your sound odd, type "`type 1`" to chat

 ### Video: